sbhumkar07/Crop_Care/README.md

 The models have been fine-tuned on a custom dataset, achieving high accuracy on common crop diseases.
 However, the accuracy may vary with the quality and diversity of the input images.

 ### Running Tests
-Python Tests: To run the Python tests, navigate to the project directory and run: python -m unittest discover tests
+Python Tests: To run the Python tests, navigate to the project directory and run: <br> python -m unittest discover tests

 ## Tech Stack
 - **Libraries & Software:** Jumpy, Matplotlib, TensorFlow, Keras, Flask Framework, Anaconda Prompt, Google Cloud Platform.